 P.S.
 Recipes similar to the filled crescents include the marmalade rolls, plum jam strudel, and Nutella strudel as well.
 Which one will you make today?

-Crescent Rolls (Crescents)
+Kiflice - Balkan-style Crescent Rolls

 Ingredients